nordborn/golog/README.md

 So, you can use "golog" for all

-Package golog provides globalLog and Logger which support:
+Package "golog" provides loggerGlobal and Logger (custom logger) which support:
 1. Levels:
 - trace (Trace(), Tracef(), Traceln());
 - debug (Debug(), Debugf(), Debugln());